 By asking your past clients about their experiences, frustrations, and desires, you’ll capture the language they use to describe what they’re looking for in a photographer.
 This helps you tailor your messaging in a way that resonates with future clients who share similar needs and values.

-You might hear the term “ideal client avatar” thrown around in the industry, but we prefer to avoid that phrase.
+You might hear the term “ideal client avatar” (or similar) thrown around in the industry, but we actually prefer to avoid that phrase.

 Why?